Fort Lauderdale Boating Accident Lawyers

 You can’t afford to wait to contact a lawyer after you’re injured in a boating accident.
 Under maritime law, the statute of limitations is three years for injuries that occurred on most vessels, but only one year for cruise ship injuries.
 If you suffer silently for longer than that amount of time and then decide you want to take legal action, there’s not much you can do.

-That’s why it’s important that you talk to an attorney at Lawlor, White & Murphey as soon as you can after being in any kind of boating accident.
+That’s why it’s important that you talk to the experienced Fort Lauderdale Boating Accident Lawyers at Lawlor, White & Murphey as soon as you can after being in any kind of boating accident.
 We’ll go over the details of your case with you in your free initial consultation and let you know what steps we would need to take to get you the compensation you deserve.

 It’s easy to reach out to us.
 You can call us any time or fill out our convenient online contact form.